Meet The Team

 We simply couldn't do it without their support.

 In 2001 'Spirit of Rugby' were the words chosen by the game's governing body, World Rugby, in recognition of passion, commitment and outstanding contribution to the sport.
 No three words could better describe SKRUM's founder and the 2003 recipient of that award, Michael Collinson.

-Michael, a proud Yorkshireman and charismatic leader arrived in Swaziland in Southern Africa in 1985.
+Michael, a proud Yorkshireman and charismatic leader arrived in Eswatini (formerly known as Swaziland) in Southern Africa in 1985.
 He quickly fell in love with the country, its people and the rugby scene.
-A mining engineer by profession, Michael channelled his love and enthusiasm for the game into the Swaziland Rugby Union, becoming its President in 1998 and selflessly giving up hour upon hour as coach, assistant coach, water-boy, supporter and even cheerleader for every team that happened to be representing the country.
+A mining engineer by profession, Michael channelled his love and enthusiasm for the game into the Eswatini Rugby Union, becoming its President in 1998 and selflessly giving up hour upon hour as coach, assistant coach, water-boy, supporter and even cheerleader for every team that happened to be representing the country.

 In 1995 Michael suffered a freak accident during a friendly match against Lothair in South Africa.
 He broke his pelvis and crushed a disc in his lower back and was confined to a hospital bed for a number of months.
 However, against all odds, Michael’s determination saw him return to rugby as both a manager and player.
 Tragically, however, his playing career was ended permanently five years later.

-Michael is based in Swaziland.
+Michael is based in Eswatini.
 You can contact him by Email: email@example.com

-The enthusiasm and commitment of our coaches offers us the opportunity to reach out to schools across Swaziland, tackling sensitive issues with respect.
+The enthusiasm and commitment of our coaches offers us the opportunity to reach out to schools across Eswatini, tackling sensitive issues with respect.

 Chair of Trustees